With Thanksgiving nearly here, businesses throughout the country are ramping up for what should be a memorable start to the holiday shopping season.

-- How to put together a last minute Small Business Saturday promotion
+How to put together a last-minute Small Business Saturday promotion

 It’s really a great time to do it because right now everyone is talking about Black Friday and starting to get their shopping plans together for what should be a crazy shopping weekend.

-So, people are coming in to take advantage of a special offer.
-Maybe their friends are already customers of yours and they’re bringing them, or their families are in town for the holiday and they want to come shopping for the weekend—once you get those people into your store to see everything you have to offer, you want to make sure you’re able to stay in touch.
+So, people are coming in to take advantage of your special offer.
+Maybe their friends are already customers of yours and they’re bringing them, or their families are in town for the holiday and they want to come shopping for the weekend.
+Once you get those people into your store to see everything you have to offer, you want to make sure you’re able to stay in touch.

 There are other things you can do as well.
 You could print out a copy of your email newsletter and have it there for people to take and go.
 So, not only are they going to sign up for your list but they’re going to be able to see exactly what you have to offer, which will get them excited about what you’re going to be sending in the future.

-What can a small business do after Small Business Saturday
+What to do after Small Business Saturday

 So, you have this great day where all of these people are coming in; you collect all this contact information — now what?

 The biggest thing you can do is to get that information into your database right away.
 Don’t wait until after the holiday season.